Privacy Policy³

 Scope

 This policy applies to all employees, who must be familiar with this policy and comply with its terms.
 Failure to do so may result in disciplinary action.
-This policy also extends to external organisations and individuals working on behalf of Envirotech Group of Companies.
+This policy also extends to external organisations and individuals working on behalf of Envirotech Group.

 This policy supplements our other policies relating to internet and email use.
 We may supplement or amend this policy by additional policies and guidelines from time to time.
 Any new or modified policy will be circulated to all employees and uploaded on Access HR.